Banner image

 Please note, departures on the following dates are:

-• 13-March-2024 and 21-Mar-2025 departures are extended voyages at 16 days long.
+• 21-Mar-2025 departures is an extended voyage at 16 days long.
 The ship will use the additional time to venture even further south than a classic Polar Circle trip, into little-known territory where few ships have ever ventured.
 If possible, the ship will attempt to reach the vast Wilkins Ice Shelf.

-The 20-Mar-2026 departure also includes a photography workshop.
+The 20-Mar-2026 departure has a whale-watching focus and includes a photography workshop.
 There is no extra charge, but you will need to book your spot at least three months before the voyage.

 Single Supplement And Child Policy